zenml-io/zenml/docs/book/reference/glossary.md

 to do the disk operations without needing to be concerned with whether we're operating on a local or cloud machine.

-## Metadata

-Metadata are the pieces of information tracked about the pipelines, experiments and configurations that you are running with ZenML.
-Metadata are stored inside the metadata store.

-## Metadata Store

-The configuration of each pipeline, step and produced artifacts are all tracked within the metadata store.
-The metadata store is an SQL database, and can be `sqlite` or `mysql`.

 ## Orchestrator

 An orchestrator manages the running of each step of the pipeline, administering